hardie/draft-hardie-spud-use-cases/draft-hardie-spud-use-cases.md

 flows like those carried by DTLS {{RFC6347}}

-The privacy objective here is to enable UDP-based transports whose payload is fully encrypted to have very simple session semantics exposed to the path elements which might otherwise required access to plaintext.
+The privacy objective here is to enable UDP-based transports whose payload is fully encrypted to have very simple semantics exposed to the path elements which might otherwise required access to plaintext.
 Obviously, any exposure beyond the standard 5-tuple involves some information sharing which is not required for packet delivery.
-There are potential attacks that use session start and stop semantics to infer known plain text for a common protocol, those they require cryptographic attacks or failures which are not common.
-Later versions of this document will explore the cases in which use of SPUD to expose those session semantics is not appropriate.
+There are potential attacks that use start and stop semantics to infer known plain text for a common protocol, those they require cryptographic attacks or failures which are not common.
+Later versions of this document will explore the cases in which use of SPUD to expose those semantics is not appropriate.

 IANA Considerations
 ===================